DriveX-devs/TRACEN-X/README.md

 ### Python Packages
 - pyserial (for serial recording and reproducing)
+- python-can (for CAN device communication)
+- cantools (for CAN Bus decoding and encoding)
 - pyproj (for GUI mode)
-- nodejs (for GUI mode), version v12.22.9 or higher
-- cantools (for CAN Bus recording and reproducing)
 - asn1tools (for V2X messages parsing and encoding)
 - scapy (for V2X messages recording and reproducing)
 - python-qpid-proton (for V2X messages sending to an AMQP broker)
+- requests (for remote certificate and service interactions)
+- cryptography (for PKI operations and certificate handling)
+- tqdm (for progress bars during replay tasks)
+- nodejs (for GUI mode), version v12.22.9 or higher

 ## Installation